Helping Someone with Bipolar Disorder

-Family Toolkit – An informative and practical resource designed to help families as they care for a family member with mental illness.
+Family Toolkit – Tips to helping care for a family member with mental illness.
 (HeretoHelp)

-Helping a Friend or Family Member with Depression or Bipolar Disorder – Advice for friends and family members on how to help and support a person with bipolar disorder.
+Helping a Friend or Family Member with Depression or Bipolar Disorder – Advice for friends and family.
 (Depression and Bipolar Support Alliance)

-Helping Someone During a Manic Episode – Offers tips on dealing with a loved one when they’re having a manic episode.
+Helping Someone During a Manic Episode – Dealing with a loved one when they’re having a manic episode.
 (Sutter Health)

-Family Self-Care and Recovery from Mental Illness – A guide to how families can look after their own wellbeing while caring for a mentally ill family member.
+Family Self-Care and Recovery from Mental Illness – Looking after your own wellbeing while caring for a mentally ill family member.
 (HeretoHelp)

-A Family Guide to Psychiatric Hospitalization – Guide to handling a bipolar disorder crisis, including what to say and do and how to get a loved one to check in to a hospital voluntarily.
+A Family Guide to Psychiatric Hospitalization – Handling a bipolar disorder crisis, including what to say and do and how to get a loved one to check in to a hospital voluntarily.
 (Depression and Bipolar Support Alliance)